qwerty1423/no-autopilot-mod/README.md

 # Nuclear Option Autopilot Mod

 Adds autopilot and some other features.
-Clientside, multiplayer compatible.
+Clientside and multiplayer compatible.

 It would be best to make sure the host is ok with you using the mod, especially in PVP.

 ## [Changelog](https://github.com/qwerty1423/no-autopilot-mod/blob/main/CHANGELOG.md)